jocelynthode/taxi.nvim/README.md

 - Sets `filetype=taxi`
 - Runs alias updates in the background
 - Formats entries on save
-- Shows the balance in a scratch window after save
+- Shows a balance notification after save (or a scratch window if configured)

 ### Alias completion

-Use omni completion (`<c-x><c-o>`) to complete aliases.
+If you use omni completion, press `<c-x><c-o>` to complete aliases.
 When you start a new line at column 1, omni completion is triggered automatically.
+Omni completion is enabled by default unless `blink.cmp` or `nvim-cmp` is installed; configure `completion.omnifunc` to override.

 ## Configuration